baloise/kx-home-monergy/README.md

 Aligns with Baloise focus areas (Core Business, Home, Mobility) Aligns with Baloise strategic goals (new customers, cash flow, most attractive employer)
 ```
+ - we do finance, we (will) do decentralized finance
+ - focus area: home
+ - goals: new customers (e.g. home owner) + cash flow

 ## bluebox roadmap & milestones